The Bankrate promise

 - Hotel, dining and laundry expenses can all typically be reimbursed through loss of use coverage.

 - For coverage that is not standard, you could add specialty coverage through endorsements.

 Surprising homeowners insurance coverage

 While you can often add optional coverage to round out your homeowners policy, there are some standard coverages that could surprise you.
-Below are six things that home insurance generally covers that many homeowners aren’t aware of.
+Below are seven things that a home insurance policy generally covers that many homeowners aren’t aware of.